 - For the best display in our Course Player, we also recommend your PDF pages have 16:9 dimensions.
 Here is how to change the aspect ratio in MS Powerpoint and in Google Slides.

 - The Presentation builder is only supported in Firefox and Chrome.
 Presentations can still be viewed on all Thinkific-supported browsers - this limitation applies to lesson creation only!

 Is there a page limit?

-There is no page limit, however for optimal student experience, it is recommended to keep presentation sizes to approximately 20 PDF pages.
+There is no page limit however, for optimal student experience, it is recommended to keep presentation sizes to approximately 20 PDF pages.
 Uploading larger sizes will increase the time to process the file.
-If you have a longer file, consider splitting it into multiple PDFs and create each section as its own lesson.
+If you have a longer file, consider splitting it into multiple PDFs and creating each section as its own lesson.

 More About Presentations